Friedrich von Gentz: Death and legacy

 Von Gentz died in Vienna on June 19, 1832.
 He has been described as a mercenary of the pen, and no other such mercenary has ever carved out for himself a more remarkable career.
 To have done so would have been impossible, in spite of his brilliant gifts, had he been no more than the ″wretched scribe″ sneered at by Napoleon.
 Though by birth he belonged to the middle class in a country of hide-bound aristocracy, he lived to move on equal terms in the society of princes and statesmen, which would never have been the case had he been notoriously bought and sold.
 Yet that he was in the habit of receiving gifts from all and sundry who hoped for his backing is beyond dispute.
 Von Metternich was aware of them, and he never suspected von Gentz of writing or acting in consequence against his convictions.
 As a matter of fact, no man was more free or outspoken in his criticism of the policy of his employers than this apparently venal writer.
 The gifts and pensions were rather in the nature of subsidies than bribes.
 They were the recognition by various powers of the value of an ally whose pen had proved itself so potent a weapon in their cause.

-It is, indeed, the very impartiality and objectivity of his attitude that make the writings of von Gentz such illuminating documents for the period of history which they cover.
-Allowance must of course be made for his point of view but less so perhaps than in the case of any other writer so intimately concerned with the policies which he criticizes.
-Apart from their value as historical documents, von Gentz′s writings are literary monuments, classic examples of nervous and luminous German language prose and of French as a model for diplomatic style.
+It is, indeed, his objectivity that make writings of von Gentz such important documents for the period of history which they cover.
+Allowance must of course be made for his point of view but less so perhaps than in the case of any other writer so closely concerned with the policies which he criticizes.
+Apart from their value as historical documents, von Gentz′s writings are literary monuments, classic examples of German language prose and of French as a model for diplomatic style.